MinhasKamal/CreepyCodeCollection/funny_and_hilarious.md

 ## Definition of Programmer

-    Programmer is a person who solves a problem that you don't know you have, in a way you don't understand.
+    Programmer is a teacher who takes the bloody challenge of tutoring the dumbest student and make him the smartest.

 ![Definition of Programmer Img](https://cloud.githubusercontent.com/assets/5456665/22073097/93665256-ddce-11e6-91b6-e1916df5d1fe.gif)